JstRelax/web-www-v2/content/newsroom/articles/divd-responsibly-discloses-six-new-zero-day-vulnerabilities-to-vendor.en.md

 On Monday, August 12, 2024, the Dutch Enterprise Agency (Rijksdienst voor Ondernemend Nederland) published a [report](https://topsectorenergie.nl/kennisbank/maatregelen-cyberveiligheid-zonpv/) about an investigation into vulnerabilities in Dutch Solar Power systems, performed by [Secura](https://www.secura.com/) on behalf of the Netherlands Enterprise Agency, at the request of and in collaboration with the Top Sector Energy.

-Finally, on Wednesday, August 7th, another report was published by Bitdefender listing vulnerabilities in solar farms in the U.S.
+Lastly, on Wednesday, August 7th, another report was published by Bitdefender listing vulnerabilities in solar farms in the U.S.

 > *“[Hypponen's law](https://blog.f-secure.com/nl/de-wet-van-hypponen-als-het-smart-het-kwetsbaar/) also seems to apply to the energy transition: If it is "smart" it is vulnerable.
 So far, every solar power or charging station system that was investigated by DIVD contains some kind of serious vulnerability.
 DIVD is actively seeking publicity with these cases because in addition to a technical problem, a public concern is now emerging.“* *-[ Frank Breedijk](https://www.divd.nl/who-we-are/team/people/frank-breedijk/) (CSIRT Manager).*